Rising Up: Critical Awareness and Common Ground

 Common Ground & Community

-Common Ground and Community is about finding what we share with others as an essential starting point to building collective power for change.
+Common ground and community is about finding what we share with others and using that as an essential starting point to building collective power for change.
 When we identify similar experiences, issues, hopes, and alternatives, we can forge a common cause and begin organizing.

 It can be liberating to discover that you are not alone with your problems and that you can work with others to change them.
-People often come together by identifying common needs—from clean water to decent schools and protection from violence to access to jobs and land.
-It is this self-interest—transformed into a shared commitment with a group of people—that sparks and sustains organizing efforts.
-Discovering shared values and dreams with others is an equally important part of the process, holding us together through thick and thin.
-Examining our experiences, identifying common needs, understanding their systemic root causes, and exploring how best to address them—all of these actions are essential ingredients to develop and embark on a political mobilization strategy.+ Read More
+People often come together by identifying common needs—from clean water to decent schools and protection from violence, to access to jobs, housing and land.
+It is this self-interest, transformed into common cause with a group of people, that sparks and sustains organizing efforts.+ Read More

 “If done effectively, organizing unleashes and empowers activists and leaders.
 It surfaces and generates knowledge about common heartfelt problems, and begins to weave the relationships essential for joint strategies and action to solve those problems.”—Lisa VeneKlasen